 About 90 days after our visit to the coast, we'd given notice to our employers; sold our house in Dallas; packed up two PODS, two SUVs, and a dog named Birdie; rented a U-Haul trailer; and were on the road heading northwest.
-Three days later, we arrived — exhausted but exhilarated — in Arch Cape, Oregon.
+Three days and 2,000 miles later, we arrived — exhausted but exhilarated — on the Oregon Coast.

 Chris, Birdie and Heather in Oswald West State Park.

 With so much to do, the days go by fast.
-But we try to take time for quick beach breaks or a short hike on one of the many trails that surround Arch Cape.
+But we try to take time for quick beach breaks or a short hike on one of the many trails that surround Arch Cape and Cannon Beach.
 And when things get stressful, we pause, look west toward the Pacific, and are reminded why we — like so many before us — ventured to this alluring, enchanting place.